We are Cheryl & Perry. We are Borg (aka Peryl).

 To go there.
 To be there.
 To experience a culture through it’s cafes, it’s open art studios and it’s architecture.
 To wake up in a comfortable bed and say “Let’s go for a coffee then pop over to the Getty’s”.
 We want some clear, concise instructions on how to get that train ticket from Narita to Shibuya.
 We want to know that Brett Whitely’s studio is now closed on the 2 days we are in Sydney.
 We want an Airbnb with wifi that isn’t 5 blocks (aka ‘a 4 minute walk’) from the nearest train station… you’re getting the picture.

-We get pleasure in experiencing the way the locals adorn their houses and embrace their creative side.
+We get pleasure in fueling our own creativity by experiencing the way the locals adorn their houses and embrace their creative side (is this reading like a cunning plan to plagiarise?).
 The way they are passionate about their thing.
 The beans they roast or the business they started.
 We indulge in art and creativity everyday.
 It pays our mortgage.
 But we dream of experiencing art and culture on the global scale just as often.
 We indulge and combine art and travel whenever we can.
 We want to impart our idea of the Wicked Bubble ‘cos it really is Wicked.

 One must never forget when misfortunes come that it is quite possible they are saving one from something much worse; or that when you make some great mistake, it may very easily serve you better than the best-advised decision.

 Wicked Bubble is an appreciation of diversity in geography and culture.
-We write for the open-minded traveller who likes a good plan, a good bed, a creative experience… and can still laugh if they get none of the above.
+We shoot and write for the open-minded individual who likes a good plan, a good bed, a creative experience… and can still laugh if they get none of it.

 Cheryl & Perry